eriksencosta/percentage/lib/dokka.md

 ## Rounding

-If you need to round your percentage value and its calculations, just pass an instance of the [Rounding][com.eriksencosta.percentage.Rounding] class to the [percent][com.eriksencosta.percentage.percent] method.
-Use the [Rounding.to][com.eriksencosta.percentage.Rounding.to] factory method to create the object, passing the number of decimal places and the desired rounding mode:
+If you need to round the resulting calculations using a [Percentage][com.eriksencosta.percentage.Percentage], just pass an instance of the [Rounding][com.eriksencosta.math.common.Rounding] class to the [percent][com.eriksencosta.percentage.percent] method.
+Use the [Rounding.to][com.eriksencosta.math.common.Rounding.to] factory method to create the object, passing the number of decimal places and the desired rounding mode:

-    val percentage = (615.0 / 53.0).percent()
+    val percentage = 11.603773.percent()
-    val roundsDown = (615.0 / 53.0).percent(Rounding.to(2, RoundingMode.FLOOR))
+    val roundsFloor = 11.603773.percent(Rounding.to(2, RoundingMode.FLOOR))

     val value = 127
-    value * percentage // 14.736792452830189
+    value * percentage   // 14.73679171
-    value * roundsDown // 14.73
+    value * roundsFloor  // 14.73

 The rounding mode to use is defined by one of [RoundingMode][java.math.RoundingMode] enum values.
 If you need to use [HALF_UP][java.math.RoundingMode], just pass the number of desired decimal places:

-    val roundsHalfUp = (615.0 / 53.0).percent(2)
+    val roundsHalfUp = 11.603773.percent(2)
     value * roundsHalfUp // 14.74

 ## Other utilities